shinzo-labs/coinmarketcap-mcp/README.md

 ## Features

 - Complete coverage of the CoinMarketCap API
-- Subscription-based tool registration
+- Fetch data on the latest crypto trends, market movements, and global market metrics
+- Access to detailed OHLCV data with Standard subscription or higher
-- Type-safe parameter validation using [Zod](https://zod.dev/)
+- Type-safe parameter validation with [Zod](https://zod.dev/)

 ## Installation